fommil/fpmortals/manuscript/wip.md

 #### `Semigroup`

-It is not possible to define a `Semigroup` for general coproducts, however it is possible to do so for products with the arbitrary arity extension of `InvariantApplicative` (not `InvariantAlt`). `Semigroup` has type parameters in both covariant and contravariant position so we must make use of both `f` and `g`:
+It is not possible to define a `Semigroup` for general coproducts, however it is possible to define one for general products.
+We can use the arbitrary arity `InvariantApplicative`:

 {lang="text"}
 ~~~~~~~~